Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 05:55 It's easier than building a GUI application.

-05:58 So, consistency is everything.
+05:58 So consistency is everything.

 06:00 Try to be consistent with it.

-06:01 One of the great thing – the great advice here, so, is pay attention to your help message.
+06:01 One of the great things, the great advice here.

-06:08 So, a lot of CLI tools like Typer and Click kind of build a help for you, so that it prints out like the options and stuff that you can list, which is great.
+06:08 So, a lot of CLI tools like typer and click kind of build a help for you so that it

-06:26 So, example uses of like the entire application or the entire option and how to use it.
+06:25 So example uses of like the entire application or the entire option and how to use it.

-06:41 So, include options in the help.
+06:41 So include options in the help.

-06:48 And there's a couple of other things.
+06:48 And, there's a couple other things.

 06:51 Oh, include the output of your help in your online documentation.